Home / Journals / PHYTON / Vol.85, 2016

 Phyton-International Journal of Experimental Botany, Vol.85, pp. 100-107, 2016, DOI:10.32604/phyton.2016.85.100

 Abstract Phosphorus is an essential macronutrient for all living plants and plant production.
 Simultaneously, atmospheric nitrogen deposition also affects plant productivity at a global scale.
 However, few studies have investigated how plants respond to P addition while simultaneously considering N deposition.
 We investigated plant biomass, nutrient status and stoichiometric ratios on Potentilla tanacetifolia in response to P fertilization under contrasting N addition rates in a typical meadow steppe in Inner Mongolia, China.
 Aboveground biomass of P. tanacetifolia increased under increasing levels of P fertilization under conditions of N addition.
-However, there was no significant change in biomass when only phosphorus was… More >
+However, there was no significant change in biomass when… More >

 • Open AccessOpen Access